Graviton-Code-Editor/website/docs/dev/api/dialog.md

 dialogExample.launch()
 ```

-An example passing a component instead of a plain content and with any button.
+An example of passing a component instead of plain content without a button.
 ```js
 function entry({ Dialog, puffin }){
 	const dialogExample = new Dialog({